 Our outstanding faculty will be dedicated to your academic and professional growth as you address challenging research questions.
 Classes are offered at a variety of times, including evenings and weekends.

-This program requires at least one year of full-time study, preferably during a student's first and second year in the program, which allows for induction to the university research and teaching culture.
-This preparation model requires students to be available for about 20 hours per week to engage in research and teaching activities and to enroll in 2-3 courses per semester.
-Related, students can expect a minimum of 15 hours per week in addition to class meeting times, to engage in class preparation, reading, writing, and collaborative work activities.
+The PhD program is designed to provide each student with an induction to the university research and teaching culture.
+Students can expect a minimum of 15 hours per week in addition to class meeting times, to engage in class preparation, reading, writing and collaborative work activities.

 A great strength of the program is the diversity of our students and their dedication to school reform and educational equity.
 Currently, 27% of our PhD seekers are students of color.